tylerkowalski/GPU-Encyclopedia/Vulkan.md

       - *Input Attachment*: attachments that act as input and were, potentially, a render target of a previous subpass
       - [For more information]( https://stackoverflow.com/questions/46384007/what-is-the-meaning-of-attachment-when-speaking-about-the-vulkan-api)

-*Note that if no subpasses are used, attachments are descriptions of render targets*
+*Note that if no subpasses are used, attachments are descriptions of render targets, so for most use cases, attachments are descriptions of render targets*